 ZitArt – the first publication and citation ranking for economic geographers at universities in Switzerland, Austria and Germany

 Publications in national and international scientific journals in particular are more and more frequently taken as indicators of research performance.
 In contrast to external research funding, which is mostly interpreted as an input indicator of research performance, publications are more an output criterion.
 This is particularly true when these articles have been published under strong competition between the manuscripts submitted (i.e., significantly more articles submitted than accepted) and subject to a serious double blind review process.
 Many of these journal articles are subsequently cited by the scientific community, which is ultimately the best suited indicator of recognition of a research publication.
-The databases of the Institute for Scientific Information (ISI), in particular the SSCI (Social Science Citation Index) and the SCI (Science Citation Index), which cover several thousand journals and monitor the fulfillment of certain quality criteria, are the most highly respected and most comprehensive source of data in bibliometric research for such journal articles and their citations.
+The Web of Science databases, in particular the SSCI (Social Science Citation Index) and the SCI (Science Citation Index), which cover several thousand journals and monitor the fulfillment of certain quality criteria, are the most highly respected and most comprehensive source of data in bibliometric research for such journal articles and their citations.

-A small team at the Institute of Economic and Cultural Geography, University of Hanover (Germany) consisting of Nora Hesse, Rolf Sternberg and Dennis Stockinger therefore undertook the not insignificant task in recent months of setting up a database of all 85 economic geographers active at a university institute in Germany, Switzerland and Austria at the cut-off date of 1 August 2006, including their journal articles recorded in the SSCI or the SCI (not reviews, editorials, etc.), together with their citations.
+A small team at the Institute of Economic and Cultural Geography, University of Hanover (Germany) consisting of Nora Hesse, Rolf Sternberg and Dennis Stockinger therefore undertook the not insignificant task some years ago of setting up a database of all economic geographers active at a university institute in Germany, Switzerland, Luxembourg and Austria at a certain cut-off date, including their journal articles recorded in the SSCI or the SCI (not reviews, editorials, etc.), together with their citations.
 This database is suitable for various kinds of empirical analyses.
 It also lends itself to person-related analyses of publication output and the associated citations.
 Numerous other disciplines have been practicing this for a long time (cf., for example, the rankings in economic sciences, medicine, sociology) and they actively make use of it to enhance their positioning within and outside their respective universities.

-The tables shown on the Website of the Institute of Economic and Cultural Geography are the first ranking of SSCI and SCI articles and their citations by German-speaking economic geographers at the universities in the three relevant countries at the aforementioned cut-off date.
+The tables shown on the Website of the Institute of Economic and Cultural Geography (http://www.wigeo.uni-hannover.de/zitart.html) were the first ranking of SSCI and SCI articles and their citations by German-speaking economic geographers at the universities in the relevant countries at the aforementioned cut-off date.
 We have called it "ZitArt" (a combination of the German words for "citation" and "article").
-All tables are limited to the first 15 places in the rankings; information on lower rankings available upon request.
-A separate text ("The methods behind ZitArt") gives precise information on the methods used in setting up the database upon which the ranking is based.
-The ranking itself consists of eight tables of which four are based on different publication indicators ("Author rankings by number of articles"), three on citation indicators ("Author rankings by number of citations") and one contains a ranking of the most frequently cited articles by German-speaking economic geographers ("The article ranking").
+Meanwhile five versions of ZitArt are available covering the reference years 2006, 2008, 2010, 2013 and 2016.
+For each year and all ranking tables are limited to the first 25 places in the rankings; information on lower rankings available upon request.
+A separate text ("The methods behind ZitArt", in German only) gives precise information on the methods used in setting up the database upon which the ranking is based.
+The ranking itself consists of about 8-12 tables of which some are based on different publication indicators ("Author rankings by number of articles", in German only), some on citation indicators ("Author rankings by number of citations"), one based upon the Hirsch-index (in German only), and one contains a ranking of the most frequently cited articles by German-speaking economic geographers ("The article ranking", in German only).

 Our intention in undertaking this ranking is to stimulate a debate we think is long overdue not only in German-language economic geography centered on methodical approach.
 The intention is to update this ranking regularly in the future and to structure "ZitArt" as a monitor.
 This is in response to the increasingly dynamic nature of this field for – as our analyses of the data have found – younger economic geographers publish much more frequently in such internationally respected journals than was previously the case, which is a pleasing development.
 We feel this should be appropriately documented and rewarded.
 In addition, the data can be used and evaluated in a range of other ways.